 How important is Shared Hosting in your customer portfolio?

-It is important.
+It is quite important.
 Our company entered into the web hosting market as Shared Hosting provider in 2000.
-I wasn’t in Host Color at that time, but I knew the company’s history.
-It has been opened on a dedicated servers hosted in Rack Shack, company based out of Houston, Texas, that doesn’t exist anymore.
-What I know from those who founded Host Color is that it wasn’t reliable provider so the company moved quickly to set up it is own hosting center in Indiana.
+I wasn’t named Host Color at that time, however.
+HostColor.com was registered in January 2002.
+We started with dedicated servers hosted in what was RackShack, at the time, a company based out of Houston, Texas, that doesn’t exist anymore (It entered to mergers to become part of ThePlanet).
+What I know from those who founded Host Color that it wasn’t a reliable dedicated server provider so we moved quickly to set up our own IT hosting infrastructure in South Bend, Indiana.

 You claim to offer redundant network.
 Which provider do you have?